gitkraken/gitkraken-client-docs/gitkraken-client/current.md

      - ...When GitKraken's integration permissions have been revoked externally (e.g. from the GitHub website).
      - ...When a Jira administrator attempts to view the issues of a private project which they do not have permission to view.
  - Fixed an issue where Local Workspaces were not loading.
- - Fixed an issues with adding or viewing Workspaces in the breadcrumbs for repos without a remote.
+ - Fixed issues with adding or viewing Workspaces in the breadcrumbs for repos without a remote.
  - Fixed an issue where Jira issue types were not loaded after selecting a Jira project.
+ - Fixed an issue where Cherry Picks / Revert completion messages falsely claimed that, "the current branch already has all changes from the commit."
  - Fixed an issue where button labels were missing when signing in with SSO and more than one provider is available.
+ - Fixed an issue where many auto-fetches could queue up in the background.

 ***